 The University of Manitoba hosts a large, diverse community of students and staff.
-Human Rights and Advisory Services can help you with specific concerns regarding Human Rights, Personal Harassment and Sexual Harassment.
-Human Rights and Advisory Services promotes human rights at the University and assists with the administration of the University’s policy on a Respectful Work and Learning Environment.
+The Office of Human Rights and Conflict Management can help you with specific concerns regarding Human Rights, Personal Harassment and Sexual Harassment.
+The Office of Human Rights and Conflict Management promotes human rights at the University and assists with the administration of the University’s policy on a Respectful Work and Learning Environment.

 Respectful Work and Learning Environment Policy and Procedures can be found at the following address: